 While there are comprehensive editors for other parts of the game, such as sprites and monster stats, there is no silver bullet for event editing.
-One existing event editor is called "ZoneDoctor", which is a modified version of FF6LE (the map editor for FF6).
+One event editor that exists is called "ZoneDoctor", which is a modified version of FF6LE (the map editor for FF6).
 However, ZoneDoctor is considered to be fairly unstable, so it is risky to use.
 It is also somewhat limiting compared to editing events manually.
 If you are aware of ZoneDoctor's quirks and don't need the extra power, it might be worth using, as it can help to visualize the events that you are creating.
 Otherwise, it is probably better to avoid it.
 If you do want to download it, it is available here.

 There is another editor that can be used to create events, packaged with Everything's FF6Tools.
 This editor is only compatible with macOS, so you will only be able to use it if you have a Mac computer or install a virtual machine.
 For the moment, this guide will focus on editing events manually.
 More information about FF6Tools may be added at a later date.
-That being said, this tutorial will teach you some concepts that should be useful regardless of whether the events are created manually or through FF6Tools.
+That being said, some concepts learned here should be useful regardless of whether the events are created manually or through FF6Tools.